Chair and Parent Representative – Andrea Marchesi

 Deputy Chair and Parent Representative – Corey Jackson

 I’ve lived in Scarborough for 10 years, hailing from Bathurst, NSW.
-My two daughters are in Year 2 and Pre-primary.
-This is my second year on the board, a privilege I do not take for granted.
+My two daughters are in Year 3 and Year 1.
+This is my third year on the board, a privilege I do not take for granted.
 From a professional perspective, I have an economics background primarily working in the health sector.
 I’ve recently become self employed as a specialist consultant offering this economic insight to health providers nationally.
 But now, this economic insight is forged as part of our Board thinking.
 What we say, we measure, what we measure, we say.

 Parent Representative – Trisha Lee